Sea Fever: Plot

-Siobhan, a PhD student studying deep sea faunal behavioral patterns, purchases a place on the fishing trawler the Niamh Cinn Óir, crewed by a complement of six: Captain Freya and her husband/skipper Gerard, who are grieving for their daughter Niamh, ship engineer Omid Hamilton Accie, Johnny, Ciara, and Sudi Hamilton Accie.
+Siobhan, a PhD student studying deep sea faunal behavioral patterns, purchases a place on the fishing trawler the Niamh Cinn Óir, crewed by a complement of six: Captain Freya and her husband/skipper Gerard, who are grieving for their daughter Niamh, ship engineer Omid, Johnny, Ciara, and Sudi.
 As they set off, the Irish Coast Guard alerts them that their planned destination, which is rich with fish, is in an exclusion zone.
 Unbeknownst to the others and despite Freya's orders, Gerard takes them into the zone anyway, as he needs a large haul of fish on this outing to keep the ship.

 In the exclusion zone, the boat runs into an unknown, shoal-like object and stops.
 Omid discovers strange breaches in the hull that exude a blue-green slime.
 Gerard thinks they are barnacles.
-As Siobhan has diving gear onboard for her research, Gerard sends her armed with a knife to cut the boat free.
+As Siobhan has diving gear on board for her research, Gerard sends her armed with a knife to cut the boat free.
 Underwater, she sees the things stuck to the boat are the tentacles of an enormous bio-luminescent organism below.
 Hearing this, Gerard thinks it may be a newly discovered form of giant squid.
 The crew attempt to capture it with the net, but the creature is too heavy.
 While releasing the net, Johnny's sleeve is caught in the machinery.
 Although freed, his hand is sliced by the rope, which is contaminated by slime.

 Siobhan sees another ship on the horizon.
 She, Gerard, and Johnny row to it, seeking help.
-Onboard, they find the bodies of the crew in the cabin, most of whom appear to have committed suicide and with one man appearing to have had his eyes removed.
+On board, they find the bodies of the crew in the cabin, most of whom appear to have committed suicide and with one man appearing to have had his eyes removed.
 Gerard says they must have succumbed to "sea fever" and orders Siobhan and Johnny not to tell the others.
 After rowing back, they discover the creature has released the boat.
 They lower the nets and bring up a large catch of fish, lifting the crew's spirits.
 Siobhan and Johnny flirt and discover they are interested in each other.
 Johnny develops a fever, which Siobhan suspects is caused by an infection, but he refuses to let his hand be checked.